GDATASoftwareAG/nextcloud-gdata-antivirus/README.md

 ### Configuring via the command line

-In addition to graphical configuration via the VaaS settings page in Nextcloud Settings, the following settings are exposed via PHP OCC commands:
+In addition to the graphical configuration via the VaaS settings page in Nextcloud, configuration is possible via PHP OCC commands:

 ```
 # The authentication flow to use (depends on available credentials).
 Default: ResourceOwnerPassword